hero-header

 All children in primary school are guaranteed a place, and all children born in 2015 will have a place in kindergarten.
 Not all children born in 2016 are guaranteed a place in kindergartens, which depends on the municipality they live in Greece due to lack of space.
 This issue affects Greek families too.

-Can I enroll my child in full-day schools?
+Can I enrol my child in full-day schools?

 What is the intercultural school in Greece?